Data Plane

 Prerequisites

-Before installing the Tower Runner, ensure you have:
+Before installing a Tower Runner on a device, ensure that you have:

 - A Tower account and API key